-Victim of Love is yet another one of our favorite tracks that really comes alive when you Turn Up Your Volume.
+Victim of Love is a classic case of yet another in the long list of recordings that really comes alive when you Turn Up Your Volume.

 It’s the sound of this five piece tearing it up LIVE IN THE STUDIO.
 It’s also the track where the DCC just falls apart for us.
 Where did the rock and roll energy go?
 The DCC makes it sound like the band just doesn’t care, which was certainly not our experience when were playing any of the killer Hot Stampers we came across.
 Just the reverse was true; we had them turned up full blast and they ROCKED.

 In fact I might go so far as to say that Victim of Love is the best sounding track on the whole album.
 It’s punchy, real and MUSICAL in a way that nothing else on the album is, because it’s being played by a real band, live.
 The energy and coherency of the sound is like nothing else you will hear on Hotel California, and possibly on any other Eagles record.

 Yet another example of an album that we couldn’t fully appreciate until we’d discovered a truly great copy.
 You may have heard these songs a million times, or what seems like a million times, but you’ve sure never heard them sound like this.
 We played copy after copy this week and never grew tired of the music.
 In fact, we like it better than ever.
 If you take home one of our Hot Stamper copies, we’re pretty sure you’ll feel exactly the same way.
 This album is a classic in the world of Classic Rock.
 When you can hear it right that fact becomes all the more believable.
 Until then maybe not so much.